 Besides the moa, other symbols for New Zealand at this time included fern leaves, a small boy and a young lion cub.

-Until the First World War, the kiwi represented the country and not the people – they were En Zed(der)s, Maorilanders or Fernleaves.
+Until the First World War, the kiwi represented the country but not the people – they were En Zed(der)s, Maorilanders or Fernleaves.
 During the First World War, New Zealand soldiers were often described as Diggers or Pig Islanders.
 But by 1917 they were also being called Kiwis.
 It was probably not because they were thought to be, like the birds, short, stocky scrappers – this was a more common image of Australians, while New Zealanders liked to emphasise their stature and good manners.
 It was simply that the kiwi was distinct and unique to the country.

-The kiwi had appeared on military badges since the South Canterbury Battalion used it in 1886, and it was taken up by several regiments in the First World War.
+The kiwi had appeared on military badges since the South Canterbury Battalion first used it in 1900, and it was taken up by several regiments in the First World War.
 Cartoonists also used the bird often during the war to symbolise New Zealand.
 At the end of the war New Zealand soldiers carved a giant kiwi on the chalk hills above Sling Camp on Salisbury Plain in England.

 An Australian boot polish called Kiwi was widely used in the imperial forces.
 It was named by its founder, William Ramsay, in honour of his wife’s birthplace.